 Meanwhile, MC’s private clinicians recommended he undergo spinal surgery, which took place in the summer of 2018.
 The surgery was successful from a pain point of view, but MC’s mobility deteriorated even further, and he could no longer lift his right leg from the ground, which made negotiating any step impossible.

-Ultimately, the team of experts retained by Stewarts confirmed that MC was suffering from a functional neurological disorder, chronic pain, PTSD and depression.
+Ultimately, the team of experts retained by Stewarts confirmed that MC had a functional neurological disorder, chronic pain, PTSD and depression.
 They recommended that MC undergo specialist inpatient rehabilitation, but only after the claim had concluded.
 This offered a 60% chance of a mild improvement and a 40% chance of no improvement.
 In both scenarios, we argued that MC would continue to need assistance with mobility, help around the home, a home without stairs, and would be unable to return to his career.

 The case was significantly complicated by the difference of opinion with the insurer’s legal team and experts.
 The diagnosis was not agreed, and they considered that MC would have a significant improvement following specialist rehabilitation.
 They considered that he would return to work, would be able to negotiate stairs and would need minimal assistance.